 Activities and events happen at all times of the day at Drew!
 Commuters really don’t have to look far to find something to do.
-Experience lunch or dinner in the Commons with some residents; go to the library; join a study group or create a new one; apply for an on-campus job; visit the Writing Center, Simon Forum and Athletic Center…and so much more!
+Experience lunch or dinner in the Commons; go to the library; join a study group or create a new one; apply for an on-campus job; visit the Simon Forum and Athletic Center; attend a Student Engagement event…and so much more!
 At Drew, commuters are welcome to participate fully in all that is offered, and most campus services and events are free.

 4. Hang out in the Commuter Lounge in the Ehinger Center.